 - Your PLN! – Your colleagues might be your best first resource.
 Ask on Twitter, in you Facebook groups, a teacher down the hall or across the world.
 Just ask!
 And share!

 - Common Sense Media App Reviews – Filter by age, device, price, topic and more.
 Also includes blog posts about apps, top picks and lesson plans.

 - Classroom Apps – Recommendations for Teachers – Start your search by device type (iPad, Chrome, Android, etc) or by type of learning activity (Collaborate, Blog, Create Video, etc)

 - Kathy Schrocks Bloomin’ Apps : Scroll down to the charts with links to great iPad and Android apps to support different aspects of Bloom’s Taxonomy.

 - The ‘Padagogy’ Wheel – More apps arranged in relation to Bloom’s Taxonomy.

-- AASL Best Apps for Teaching & Learning : AASL’s annual list of best apps is a terrific place to start.
-Includes Book, STEM, Content Creation and other apps.
+- AASL Best Apps for Teaching & Learning : The American Association of School Librarians creates an annual list of best apps is a terrific place to start.
+Includes Books, STEM, Content Creation and other apps.
 Includes reviews and ideas for use.

 - Smart Apps for Kids : Reviews of iOS apps.
 Lists of apps for different ages and subject areas.
 Advertising supported site, but reviews are independent.